Pre-order the first book on the films of Joachim Trier

 (Source: Seventh Row’s interviews with Trier and his team)

-Norwegian writer-director Joachim Trier has proven himself a master of his craft over the course of just five feature films: Reprise (2007); Oslo, August 31st (2011); Louder Than Bombs (2015); Thelma (2017); and The Worst Person in the World (2021).
-His first documentary, The Other Munch (2018), was co-directed with his brother, Emil Trier, and has thus far had one international screening in New York City.
+Norwegian writer-director Joachim Trier has proven himself a master of his craft over the course of just five feature films.
+These are: Reprise (2007); Oslo, August 31st (2011); Louder Than Bombs (2015); Thelma (2017); and The Worst Person in the World (2021).
+His first documentary, The Other Munch (2018), was co-directed with his brother, Emil Trier.
+Thus far, The Other Munch has had one international screening in New York City.

 Joachim Trier’s Key Collaborators